-Before preparing preliminary plans, we ask that owners and their architect meet with a member of the Architectural Review Committee to discuss proposed plans.
-This is an informal review to offer guidance prior to the initiation of any preliminary design.
+Before preparing preliminary plans, we ask that owners and their architect meet with the Architectural Review Committee to discuss proposed plans.
+This is an informal dialogue to better acquaint the Committee and the owner/architect with thinking around the site plan and share guidance prior to the initiation of any preliminary design.
+At this meeting the features of the site should be sketched into the survey along with the narrative for the project (2.1 Site Planning of these Architectural Guidelines).